 You are cordially invited...

-Honoring Life Film Screenings (Current)
+Honoring Life Film Screenings (Ongoing)

 I've been privileged to have worked with The Artist Odyssey (TAO) as a Season 1 guest.
 Coupled with the desire to share artists' inspirations, methods, and modes of thinking with the motivation to support arts in education, The Artist Odyssey is a global network that strives to bring the community together through art.
 Check out their first released documentary, Honoring Life: The Work of Trinh Mai, which won the Audience Choice Award for Best Short Film at Viet Film Fest 2016.
 Thank you for supporting the arts!